-Cass Sculpture Foundation was founded in 1992 by Wilfred and Jeannette Cass who are still active founders and trustees.
+Cass Sculpture Foundation was founded in 1992 by Wilfred and Jeannette Cass.
 Their mission was to provide support for artists to achieve new levels of ambition in the field of large-scale sculpture.
 The result is a pioneering not-for-profit organisation that inspires, enables and presents the output of some of the most important figures in contemporary sculpture.

-Today, CASS is a multifaceted organisation with a rich heritage, consisting of a commissioning body, a centre for education and exhibition programming, and a provider of consultancy services.
-As motivated by education and the public display of outdoor sculpture as by the commissioning process, CASS is open to visitors all year round and organises ambitious and diverse exhibitions in its indoor gallery spaces and 26 acre woodland grounds.
+Today CASS is a multifaceted organisation with a rich heritage.
+It consists of a commissioning body, a centre for education and exhibition programming, and a provider of consultancy services.
+As motivated by education and the public display of sculpture as by the commissioning process, CASS is open to visitors all year round and organises ambitious and diverse exhibitions in its indoor gallery spaces and 26 acre woodland grounds.

-Passionately committed to nurturing new, as well as established talent, the organisation commissions as many as 15 new works every year.
+Passionately committed to nurturing new as well as established talent, the organisation commissions new works every year.
 It is consequently home to a constantly evolving display that has included sculptures by Sir Anthony Caro, Sir Eduardo Paolozzi, Rachel Whiteread, Tony Cragg, Antony Gormley and Sara Barker amongst others.
 CASS supports its commissioned artists at every step of the process, from conception to fabrication, exhibition and sale.
 As such, it provides exceptional opportunities for sculptors in the UK as well as internationally, and at varying stages in their careers.

-CASS is funded by sculpture sales, consultancy income and philanthropy.
-All of the works on display are available for sale, with proceeds split equally between the artist and the organisation in order to facilitate new commissions.
-In the past 24 years, CASS has raised and invested over £43,000,000 into over 250 Artists.
-This policy fosters a cycle of creativity, realised on a monumental scale.
+CASS is funded by sculpture sales, consultancy and philanthropy.
+All the works on display are available for sale, with proceeds split equally between the artist and the organisation in order to fund new commissions.
+In the past 25 years, CASS has invested in over 450 Artists.

 Tony Cragg, Versus, 2012